Enhancing Large Language Model-Based Systems for End-to-End Circuit Analysis Problem Solving: Experiments

 Fine-tuning a YOLO model from a pre-trained backbone is more data-efficient than training from scratch, as the feature extraction layers have already been well trained.
 Thus, instead of training from scratch, we fine-tune the YOLO model on our combined dataset using the pre-trained \texttt{yolo11l} model\footnote{The pre-trained \texttt{yolo11l} model is available at \url{https://github.com/ultralytics/assets/releases/download/v8.3.0/yolo11l.pt}.}.
-Using the prepared training dataset, we fine-tune the YOLO detection model for 50 epochs with a batch size of 16 and an image size of 640.
+The YOLO detection model is fine-tuned for 50 epochs with a batch size of 16 and an image size of 640.
 All other hyperparameters are kept at their default values as defined by Ultralytics.

 We evaluate the fine-tuned model using the best-performing checkpoint on the validation set.
 The precision-recall curve of the resulting model, evaluated on the test dataset, is shown in Figure \ref{pr_curve}.
-The results indicate strong performance in detecting independent DC voltage sources, AC voltage sources, and current sources, with mAP@0.5 (mean average precision at an intersection-over-union threshold of 0.5) values of 0.947, 0.967, and 0.901, respectively.
+The results indicate strong performance in detecting independent DC voltage sources, AC voltage sources, and current sources, with mAP@0.5 (mean average precision at an intersection-over-union threshold of 0.5) values of 0.986, 0.908, and 0.990, respectively.

-It is worth noting that the circuit diagrams in the problems to be solved in this paper have higher quality—specifically, better resolution and clearer labels—than the images in our training dataset.
-Figure \ref{data_samples} illustrates sample images from both the Roboflow dataset and the dataset of the problems to be solved.
-Therefore, during the problem-solving process, when independent source detection is required, we can reasonably expect similar or better detection performance than that demonstrated in Figure \ref{pr_curve}.